ChaosTheEternal/mc-redstone-additions-fabric/README.md

 A modified observer that can output a signal for more than one tick.

 ## Planned Additions
+These additions are under consideration *if* their implementation seems feasible.
+No planned additions are guaranteed to be part of the mod.

+### Glazed/Glossy Blocks
+Name not final (crafting will involve 8 of the block and a honey or slime block).
+Alternative for the Glaze Container, due to limitations.
+A large set of stock blocks from Minecraft except they act like Glazed Terracotta when next to slime/honey blocks being moved by pistons.
+The ability to get the original blocks will exist by putting them through a furnace.

 ### Directed Redstone Wiring / Redstone Rods
 Some option to make running redstone vertically (up and down) easier and more compact, or to allow an option to run redstone through water.
 Like a "redstone ladder" except it can also transmit power down.